Edit Content

 4. No False Claims or Pressure

 Debt collectors are not allowed to misrepresent the amount you owe, the status of the debt, or their legal rights.
 If National Debt Holdings is making false claims or pressuring you for payments, they are committing fraud.
+In the context of sales and the acquisition and management of account receivables portfolios, it is crucial to be aware of these tactics to protect your rights.

 5. No Contact with Third Parties